Skip to content

 Ingredients and Substitutions

 • Vegetables – This part can be altered.
-However, I used onions, edamame, cucumber, radishes, pea tendrils, and avocado.
+However, I use onions, edamame, cucumber, radishes, pea tendrils, and avocado.

-• Grains – I used some cooked and chilled farro to make the salad heartier.
-This is an optional ingredient.
+• Grains – I use some cooked and chilled farro to make the salad heartier.
+This is an optional ingredient but you can even replace it with boiled lentils or cooked chickpeas.

 • Protein – This is up to you, and you can get creative as you’d like.
-I added in some roast chicken, bacon, and hard-boiled eggs.
+I added in some roast chicken, crispy homemade bacon, and perfect hard-boiled eggs.

-• Dressing – You can use a regular green goddess dressing or my healthier alternative which is in the recipe card below.
+• Dressing – You can use my homemade green goddess dressing or my healthier alternative which is in the recipe card below.

 How to Make a Green Goddess Salad